BIDS/repro-case-studies/case-studies/jgukelberger.md

 Finally, the manuscript of the paper is written in Latex, including the figure files created by the vt workflows.
 Latex compilation produces the paper as pdf, which constitutes the central part of the publication.

-Publishing the paper together with the raw data and workflows, such that readers could easily reproduce and inspect our data evaluation process turned out to be a challenge in its own and required intense interaction with the publisher.
+Publishing the paper together with the raw data and workflows, such that readers could easily inspect and reproduce our data evaluation process turned out to be a challenge in its own right and required intense interaction with the publisher.
 Here, the main problem was the need for cross-references between the manuscript, the VT workflows, and the raw data, because the final location of each component only becomes available in the last step of the production process, when the files cannot be changed anymore without manual intervention from the production team.
 Some aspects of this issue are explained in detail in our report https://www.usenix.org/event/tapp11/tech/final_files/Bauer.pdf .
 In the end, the publisher was not able to insert links from the figures in the paper to the corresponding workflow files, but only a general reference to the supplementary material section on their server, where all the workflows could be downloaded.

 [Side remark: One collaborator actually recreated the figures with a different plotting tool before publication in order to improve their visual appearance.
 For this purpose, we amended the vt workflows to export the preprocessed data to an external file before plotting.
-Therefore, the figures presented in the paper are equivalent, but not identical, with the ones created by the vt workflows.]
+Therefore, the figures presented in the paper are equivalent, but not visually identical, with the ones created by the vt workflows.]

 ##### Pain points